Returning to work

 Use current referees

-Even if you haven't been in unpaid work for a while, you will still need someone to give you a current verbal reference.
+Even if you haven't been in paid work for a while, you will still need someone to give you a current verbal reference.

 As well as your paid work referees, you can ask for references from: